The History of Cannabis in NY

 Key Findings from Arrest Data

-Arrests under Penal Law Article 221 (Offenses involving Marijuana): The arrests are classified into four categories – misdemeanor sale, misdemeanor possession, felony sale, and felony possession.
+Arrests under Penal Law Article 221 (Offenses involving Marijuana): Arrests are classified into four categories: misdemeanor sale, misdemeanor possession, felony sale, and felony possession.

-Data Transition in 2021: Notably, Penal Law Article 221 was repealed and replaced with Article 222 (Cannabis) on March 31, 2021.
-This legislative shift marks a pivotal moment in the state's approach to cannabis-related offenses.
+Data Transition in 2021: On March 31, 2021, Penal Law Article 221 was repealed and replaced with Article 222 (Cannabis).
+This legislative change marked a pivotal moment in the state’s approach to cannabis-related offenses.

-Unit Count vs. Individual Arrests: The unit count presented reflects arrests, not individuals.
-In some cases, an individual may have multiple arrests in a given year or years.
+Unit Count vs. Individual Arrests: The unit count reflects arrests, not individuals.
+In some cases, one individual may have multiple arrests within a year or over several years.

-Top Charge Classification: DCJS compiles data by the top charge at the time of arrest.
-For instance, an arrest involving both felony and misdemeanor charges would be included in the felony charge category.
+Top Charge Classification: Arrest data is compiled by the top charge at the time of arrest.
+For example, an arrest involving both felony and misdemeanor charges is included under the felony category.

-Reporting Criteria: Police departments report arrests requiring fingerprints, as defined by state law.
-The arresting agency is responsible for reporting the arrest to DCJS.
+Reporting Criteria: Police departments report arrests requiring fingerprints as defined by state law.
+The arresting agency is responsible for submitting data to DCJS.

-Data Limitations: Race/ethnicity information is not available for certain years due to reporting issues.
-Additionally, arrests presented occurred in New York State, and individuals involved may reside out of state.
+Data Limitations: Race/ethnicity data is not available for certain years due to reporting issues.
+Additionally, while arrests occurred in New York State, individuals involved may reside out of state.

 Addressing Racial Disparity